Jak-3-Modifer/Jak-3-ReBalanced/README.md

 - Dark Satellite Mini Boss is faster; the player now needs to be in the laser radius to move on to the next phase

-- Metal Head Beasts are faster and turn more frequently; increase per kill.
+- Metal Head Beasts' behavior is altered.
 Player now gains 1 gem per kill

-- Precursor Robot Boss is faster, with a new stage in the fight
+- Precursor Robot Boss attacks are faster, with a new stage in the fight

 - Robot enemies deal damage if caught in their explosive death; one mission exception (spider bot only)